ericleib/ngx-remark/README.md

 ```

 You can also nest `remark-prism` inside a more complex component or template (eg. including a "Copy to clipboard" button).

+Note that there is no need to customize the `processor`, as the component takes the raw code as an input.

 #### Advanced setup